tech-advantage/edc-popover-java/README.md

 ## How can I build this project ?

 This project is based on *gradle*.
-You can install the artefacts oion your local cache with:
+You can install the artefacts in your local cache with:

 ``gradle clean PublishToMavenLocal``